-But again, this is just a grunt that I don’t particularly want to talk about here, except for its remarkably badly-dubbed narrations.
 The audio quality and the accent of the female voice are not bad, but in terms of intonation, it’s hilariously off.
-This is something only an AI-generated narrator, but no real human, can achieve.
-Any Japanese speakers would notice it at the part after 9 seconds.
-I assume it was the same text-to-voice generator tool as was used in the side business scam ad from IDEAS GROVE PTE.LTD.
+This verbal caricaturization is something only an AI-generated voice can achieve, but a real human can’t.
+The noticeable part starts at around 9 seconds.
+I assume it was the same text-to-voice tool as was used in the side business scam ad from IDEAS GROVE PTE.LTD.

-• There are some thing(s) and/or stuff.
+- There are some thing(s) and/or stuff.

-• The “thing(s) and/or stuff” began to exist at some point within the last 24 hours.
+- The “thing(s) and/or stuff” began to exist at some point within the last 24 hours.
 Possibly it’s been recurring every 24 hours, so they decided to call the latest recurrence period “本日/Today”.

-• The “thing(s) and/or stuff” are so great and/or so special.
+- The “thing(s) and/or stuff” are so great and/or so special.

-• The degrees of greatness and specialness aren’t necessarily maintained during “Today”.
+- The degrees of greatness and specialness aren’t necessarily maintained during “Today”.
 So you don’t have to worry if they appear less great or less special than you expected.

-• Keep in mind, “Today” may be just a poetic expression of appreciation for today’s opportunity given to the advertiser and/or the viewers to be living and breathing upon.
+- Keep in mind, “Today” may be just a poetic expression of appreciation for today’s opportunity given to the advertiser and/or the viewers to be living and breathing upon.

-• Also keep in mind, the greatness and/or specialness may be just a poetic expression of the excitement they feel today about themselves and/or the viewers.
+- Also keep in mind, the greatness and/or specialness may be just a poetic expression of the excitement they feel today about themselves and/or the viewers.

-• If you click the ad, you’ll eventually see some numbers of the amount of money, which are meant to be the price for either of the “thing(s) and/or stuff” they have, or of some other related thing they don’t have.
+- If you click the ad, you’ll eventually see some numbers of the amount of money, which are meant to be the price for either of the “thing(s) and/or stuff” they have, or of some other related thing they don’t have.
 In both cases, you are granted permission to purchase it.
 Congratulations!

 Advertiser: Paid for by バリュークリエーション株式会社